-Northampton Motorsport has been at the forefront of performance tuning for over 14 years.
+Northampton Motorsport has been at the forefront of performance tuning since it was founded in 2002.

 One principle which applies to all engines is the need to provide the correct balance of air, fuel and ignition advance to ensure it will produce the optimum power output and efficiency.

 When a manufacturer designs a production engine, many factors such as reliability, economy, driveability, emissions and cost have to be taken into account.
 All these factors mean that the end result is a compromise aimed at providing good all round performance.
 As part of the design process, the manufacturer will spend a great amount of time developing a system to provide the right amount of fuel and ignition for all driving conditions, again taking into account the need for good cold start performance, economy and reliable power.

 As soon as any modifications to the engine are made, the original calibration of fuel and ignition will no longer be exactly correct and therefore the optimum performance available from the modifications may not be achieved.
 Simple changes like performance air filters or free flow exhausts may not affect the manufacturer’s calibration sufficiently to adversely affect drivability or performance.
 However, anything more fundamental such as a high lift cam, ported cylinder head or any significant change to the engine specification must be accompanied by a recalibration of fuel and ignition to achieve the best results.

 The other thing which is common to almost all tuned cars is that this critical part of the tuning process is the one thing that is often neglected, resulting in disappointing power levels for the amount of money spent, and in the worst cases eventual engine damage.